NYPL/nypl-design-system/README.md

 Each snapshot file also includes a link to its [Jest Snapshot documentation](https://jestjs.io/docs/snapshot-testing) which is recommended to read!

+### Storybook Test Addon

+Through the [`@storybook/test`](https://www.npmjs.com/package/@storybook/test) plugin, we can see a component's suite of unit tests right Storybook.
+In the "Addons" panel, a "Test" tab will display all the tests for the current component and whether they pass or fail.

+After writing new tests, run `npm run test:generate-output` to create a new JSON file that is used by Storybook.
+This JSON file contains all the test suites for all the components and Storybook picks this up and automatically combines a component with its relevant unit tests.
+Make sure to commit this file although new builds on Github Pages will recreate this file for the production Storybook instance.

 ## CDN

 You can also use the Design System styles in your project through the `unpkg` CDN, but not that this is not recommended for production use.